 Here, the Laser Enabled dropdown menu allows the laser to be turned on and off.
 This can be useful when an experiment only requires one laser for example, and can increase the lifetime of the unused lasers by disabling them.
-Another useful strategy would be to create a Channel, perhaps called "Lasers OFF", enable the Channel Control of Enable/Disable & External TTL and disable each laser.
+Another useful strategy would be to create a Channel, perhaps "Lasers OFF", enable the Channel Control of Enable/Disable & External TTL and disable each laser.
 Record this to the Lasers OFF Channel and insert a "Move to" this Channel at the end of a Protocol.
-This way, overnight experiments would turn off the lasers when the Protocol is completed.
+This overnight way, experiments would turn off the lasers when the Protocol is completed.

 Lastly, some laser platforms, notably the CUBE from Coherent and MLD from Cobolt, allow External Laser Control.
 This feature, introduced in iQ 2.7, allows the lasers to be directly modulated by a TTL signal.
 The AOTF and shutters will still operate in the same manner, the shutter open will allow the light to be transmitted and the AOTF is used to select the appropriate wavelength(s) and also adjust the intensity of the individual wavelengths.
 However when a laser is switched into external mode, a high TTL signal applied to the external TTL connection will cause the laser to emit and a low signal will cause the laser to be turned off.
 The lasers can be modulated at several MHz to facilitate advanced imaging techniques such as FLIM.
+If compatible lasers are present, the connections for this external signal can be found on the rear panel of the ALC.